 To the extent that we receive an SBIC license, our SBIC subsidiary will be allowed to issue SBA-guaranteed debentures, subject to the required capitalization of the SBIC subsidiary.
 SBA guaranteed debentures carry long-term fixed rates that are generally lower than rates on comparable bank and other debt.
 Under the regulations applicable to SBICs, an SBIC may have outstanding debentures guaranteed by the SBA generally in an amount up to twice its regulatory capital, which generally equates to the amount of its equity capital.
 The SBIC regulations currently limit the amount that our SBIC subsidiary may borrow to a maximum of \$150 million.
 This means that our SBIC subsidiary may access the full \$150 million maximum available if it has \$75 million in regulatory capital.
-However, we are not required to capitalize this subsidiary with \$75 million and may determine to capitalize it with a lesser amount.
 In addition, if we are able to obtain financing under the SBIC program, our SBIC subsidiary will be subject to regulation and oversight by the SBA, including requirements with respect to maintaining certain minimum financial ratios and other covenants.
-In connection with the filing of our SBA license application, we will be applying for exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from our consolidated asset coverage ratio, which will enable us to fund more investments with debt capital.
-There can be no assurance that we will be granted an SBIC license or that if granted it will be granted in a timely manner, that if we are granted an SBIC license we will be able to capitalize the subsidiary to \$75 million to access the full \$150 million maximum borrowing amount available, or that we will receive the exemptive relief from the SEC.
+In connection with the filing of our SBA license application, we are applying for exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from our consolidated asset coverage ratio, which will enable us to fund more investments with debt capital.
+There can be no assurance that we will be granted an SBIC license, that if we are granted an SBIC license we will be able to capitalize the subsidiary to \$75 million to access the full \$150 million maximum available or that we will receive the exemptive relief from the SEC.